tpeterka/decaf/individual-docs/lokman/hacc-tess-dense.md

 ## HACC Compilation

 HACC is not under an open source licence, please contact Tom to get it.
-Else, if you have access to ANL internet, Tom is keeping an up-to-date version of HACC on his home directory at /homes/tpeterka/hacc/.
+In case you have access to ANL intranet, Tom is keeping an up-to-date version of HACC on his home directory at /homes/tpeterka/hacc/.
 Otherwise, I made  a packaged version excluding  svn-related directories that you can get from /homes/lrahmani/hacc-new.tar.gz.
 Get the hacc-new.tar.gz package from ANL internal network, extract it: